IBNorm: Information-Bottleneck Inspired Normalization for Representation Learning: Experimental Details

 For the GPT-2 series, we follow the Sophia setup~\citep{sophia} with the nanoGPT implementation~\citep{nano} and pretrain the vanilla GPT-2 series on OpenWebText~\citep{openwebtext}.
 We set the maximum input sequence length to 1024 and adopt the bfloat16 precision.
 We use a global batch size of 480, cosine learning rate decay with 2,000 warm-up iterations, and global gradient clipping with a threshold of 1.0.
 All models are trained for 100,000 steps.
 We employ the AdamW optimizer with $(\beta_1, \beta_2)=(0.9,0.95)$ and weight decay of 0.1.
 For GPT-2 Small (124M), We use a per-device mini-batch size of 12 and 10 gradient accumulation steps across 4 GPUs, resulting in an effective global batch size of 480.
 We employ a cosine learning rate scheduler with a peak learning rate of 0.0006 and a minimum learning rate of 0.00003.
 For GPT-2 Medium (355M), we use a per-device mini-batch size of 10 and 12 gradient accumulation steps across 4 GPUs, resulting in an effective global batch size of 480.
 We employ a cosine learning rate scheduler with a peak learning rate of 0.0003 and a minimum learning rate of 0.00006.

 For the hyperparameter noise factor in NormalNorm, we perform a lightweight Sobol-based search on the interval $[0, 1]$, and set the value to $1$ for all experiments.
 For the hyperparameter $\lambda$ in each variant of IBNorm, we conduct a grid search over the set $\{2, 3, 4, 5\}$.
 The final configurations are $\lambda = 3$ for IBNorm-S, and $\lambda = 4$ for both IBNorm-L and IBNorm-T. We investigated several hyperparameter configurations, including learning rate, learning rate scheduler, weight decay, and minibatch size, across all models and found the present configurations to generally work best.
+The statistical significance results are evaluated across three independent runs.

 All models are trained on 4xNVIDIA L40-S. The total GPU training hours are about 10500 hours for all of our LLM pretraining tasks.